keller-mark/use-coordination/packages/main/prod/README.md

-# mm-cmv
+# use-coordination

-This package is the main `mm-cmv` package on NPM.
+This package is the main `use-coordination` package on NPM.